 Source: Boundless.
 “Order of Magnitude Calculations.”
 Boundless Physics Boundless, 26 May.
 2016.
 Retrieved 23 Jan.
 2017 from https://www.boundless.com/physics/textbooks/boundless-physics-textbook/the-basics-of-physics-1/significant-figures-and-order-of-magnitude-33/order-of-magnitude-calculations-203-6080/

 A proton is 3 orders of magnitude larger than a positron or electron.

-Below are the current course notes for this section.
+Below are the updated 2019 versions.
 Currently the book is divided into the Standard Model, Forces and Particles and Nuclear Radiation in Part 1 and the waves part will be in part 2, which I have yet to finalise.
-If you want a colour copy, then you’re welcome to print it out at your own cost.
+If you want a colour copy, then you’re welcome to print it out at your own cost.on

 P&W ANSWERS Now most of the notes are complete I can start working through the answers.
 I have got these in a jotter, but will plod through them as quick as I can.
 They are very slow to type up in equation editor.

 The following two documents are a wonderful summary of the Particles and Waves topic from the Revised Higher course courtesy of George Watson’s College, which is very much the current CfE Higher Course.

 Here’s a lovely little revision sheet on the Standard Model thanks to Mr Ian Cameron.